avilledieu/Avian-hypoblast-study/Staining-signal-backtracking/ReadMe.md

 # Staining signal backtracking

 **Context and aims:** For each imaged and stained embryo, the first aim is to backtrack 8h-NODAL RNAs level pattern from 8h to 4h, using flows from 4h to 8h quantified by PIV.
-Then, the final aim is to generate an archetype map of 8h-NODAL RNAs levels backtracked to 4h by averaging the signals from all the embryos (Supplementary Fig. 6a).
+Then, an archetype map of 8h-NODAL RNAs levels backtracked to 4h is generating by averaging the signals from all the embryos (Supplementary Fig. 6a).

 **Input data:**
 - For each embryo: